Free Mental Health Assessment

 • Suicidal thoughts or frequent thoughts about death

-• Decreased energy, fatigue or feeling “slowed down”
+• Decreased energy, fatigue, or feeling “slowed down”

-Depression enters some people’s lives in waves depending on life circumstances.
-For others, the mental health condition might feel like a more permanent fixture — like a bad roommate who just won’t move out.
+Depression enters some people’s lives in waves, depending on life circumstances.
+For others, the mental health condition might feel more like a permanent fixture — like a bad roommate who just won’t move out.

 When people talk about antidepressants, it may seem like they’re referring to one kind of pill that magically works for everyone.
-While that would definitely make things more convenient, it’s simply not the case.
+The reality is there’s no one-size-fits-all treatment.

-The reality is, there’s no one-size-fits-all treatment.
 There are multiple types of antidepressants, and each person responds to them differently.

 These are the most common antidepressants prescribed to patients: